unhcr-americas/ageingonthemove/README.md

 At this stage, the template still have issues that remain to be fixed:

- *  Parallax images not working well on certain smartphone models (Iphone).
+ *  Parallax images not working well on certain smartphone models (Iphone) - see [ticket](https://github.com/rstudio/distill/issues/385).
- *  Hamburger menu icon on mobile is very small, toggles out incorrectly and the logos disappear.
+ *  Hamburger menu icon on mobile is very small, toggles out incorrectly and the logos disappear - see [ticket on site navigation](https://github.com/rstudio/distill/issues/210).
  *  GTM and Google Analytics code snippets do not integrate well in the template.
+Need to test this [integration](https://rstudio.github.io/distill/website.html#google-analytics)
  *  The social sharing script are not perfectly integrated    Consider removing the Twitter Widgets JS, as I don’t think this is needed.
- *  Images lazyloading is not integrated  see potential with [lazyrmd](https://github.com/hafen/lazyrmd)
+ *  Images lazyloading is not integrated  see potential with [lazyrmd](https://github.com/hafen/lazyrmd) - see [ticket](https://github.com/rstudio/distill/issues/386)
  *  Some unnecessary font (FontAwesome) and library (AutoComplete) are loaded by default.